carolinedunn/RemoteOTA-RPiConnect/README.md

 ## Prerequisites

 * **Public Link Creation:** You must have a way to upload your .tar.zst file and create a public link.
 Options include a personal web server or Amazon S3.
+Note: Dropbox and Google Drive will not work for this requirement because they use redirects that the OTA agent cannot follow.
-* **Admin Access:** You must know the admin username and password for your Raspberry Pi.
+* **Admin Access:** You must know the admin username and password for your Raspberry Pi (set during the flashing process with Raspberry Pi Imager).
 * **Raspberry Pi Connect Account:** All devices must be linked to the same account.
-See this video for setup: [https://youtu.be/rvCaN1PSKY0](https://youtu.be/rvCaN1PSKY0)
+See this video for setup: [https://youtu.be/rvCaN1PSKY0](https://youtu.be/rvCaN1PSKY0).
+This works with both Lite and Desktop versions of Raspberry Pi OS.

 ## Phase 1: Creating the Artifact from Scratch
 This process turns your shell script into a compressed package that the Raspberry Pi Connect service can verify and deploy.
-Optional: You can skip steps 1 and 2 and download the pre-made file [aptupgrade.tar.zst](https://github.com/carolinedunn/RemoteOTA-RPiConnect/blob/main/aptupgrade.tar.zst)
+Optional: You can skip steps 1 and 2 and download the pre-made file [aptupgrade.tar.zst](https://github.com/carolinedunn/RemoteOTA-RPiConnect/blob/main/aptupgrade.tar.zst).

 ### Step 1: Prepare the Files
 On your primary computer (or the "admin" Pi), create a folder for this update.
 You need two files: